-NRF funds can be used to cover the following costs:
+What type of activities NRF funds can be used to cover the following costs: are eligible for fund- ing?
 Research-related costs - activities to be supported may include expenses relating to field work such as conducting interviews, surveys, laboratory experiments, research-related trips, small equipment (consumables), etc. Airfare, accommodation, ground transport and subsistence should be calculated using rates as stipulated in institutional travel policies.
 Postdoctoral research support - funds within this programme make provision for one postdoc position equivalent to the NRF Freestanding postdoctoral fellowships.
 Therefore, PIs are expected to supervise and mentor a postdoctoral researcher who should be allowed to conduct research, either on a pre-specified aspect of the joint project or on their own designed topic within the joint project and should be supported to publish the work.
 The responsibilities of this position may also include assisting the PI with the management and administration of the joint project.
 The postdoctoral fellows should be prepared to become principal investigators so they also take on senior responsibilities like mentoring, grant writing, and teaching.

-Reciprocal research visits/ mini sabbaticals by young researchers - the placements should enable the postgraduate students within the project to learn valuable new skills or techniques; access facilities or resources not readily available at home; build relationships with potential new collaborators; and advance complementary collaborative research.
+Reciprocal research visits/ mini sabbaticals by young researchers - the placements should enable the postgraduate students within the project to learn valuable new skills or techniques; access facilities or resources not readily available at home; build relation-ships with potential new collaborators; and advance complementary collaborative research.
 The duration of each placement is expected to be 3-6 months with flexibility to split the placement into several shorter visits.
 Longer placements may be undertaken where this would add value and these should be justified within the application.
 Placements must enhance, not replace, the standard training and study support that the postgraduate students receive.
 These placements must be managed to fit within the original funded period of the studentship.
 Additional funding will not be made available through this Call to support studentship extensions for those undertaking international placements.
-Applicants should include information about how these reciprocal research visits will be managed.
-Funds within this programme can only be used for these reciprocal research visits/ mini sabbaticals and not for scholarship/ bursary/ students fees.
+Applicants should include information about how these reciprocal research visits/ mini sabbaticals and not for scholarship/ bursary/ students fees.
 The honours are on the PIs (and doctoral students) to secure funding for educational expenses of participating students.
-Doctoral students are hereby advised to apply for scholarship through the NRF call for Student Support which opens in April each year.
+Doctoral students are hereby advised to apply for scholarship through the NRF call for Student Support which opens in April each year. meetings, local and regional dissemination of results to relevant stakeholders.
+AJ-CORE workshops: It's mandatory for researchers to make budgetary provisions (travel and accommodation) to participate at workshops organised by AJ-CORE funders as part of the reporting requirements (i.e. kick-off and final workshops).